-ACTIVITY 1: INDEPENDENT READING AND MAKING EBCs Students independently review the entire text and use the Forming EBC Tool to make a new evidence-based claim.
+Forming EBC Tool Organizing EBC Tool Writing EBC Handout EBC Criteria Checklist II Evidence-Based Writing Rubric E ACTIVITY 1: INDEPENDENT READING AND E MAKING EBCs Students independently review the two poems and use the Forming EBC Tool to make a new evidence-based claim.
 INSTRUCTIONAL NOTES Depending on scheduling and student ability, students can be assigned to read and complete the tool for homework.
 Teachers should decide what works best for their students.
 It's essential that students have an opportunity to read the text independently.
 All students must develop the habit of perseverance in reading.
 Assigning the reading as homework potentially gives them more time with the text.
 Either way, it might be a good idea to provide some time at the beginning of class for students to read the text quietly by themselves.
 This ensures that all students have had at least some independent reading time.
-E ACTIVITY 2: CLASS DISCUSSION OF GLOBAL EBCs The teacher analyzes volunteer students' written evidence-based claims from Part 4 and discusses developing global EBCs.
-INSTRUCTIONAL NOTES In the final activity sequence of the unit, students are writing and developing evidencebased claims that look more globally at the story, the text and the various meanings they have the authorial choices and techniques they have analyzed, and the meanings they have derived.
+E ACTIVITY 2: CLASS DISCUSSION OF GLOBAL EBCs The teacher analyzes volunteer students' written evidence-based claims from Part 4 and discusses developing global EBCs that relate the meaning of a work to its literary craft and/or that compare two literary works in relationship to their authors' craft.
+INSTRUCTIONAL NOTES In the final activity sequence of the unit, students are writing and developing evidence-based claims that look more globally at the works they have studied, the authorial choices and techniques they have analyzed, and the meanings they have derived.
 Students should be encouraged to emphasize analysis of craft in their final claims and expected to reference specific textual evidence.
-However, they should also be allowed to make claims about what they have come to understand from found - which may take some students into claims that are more thematic in nature.
-For their final claim, students might pursue the following option, or follow a path of the teacher's or their own choosing:
+However, they should also be allowed to make claims about what they have come to understand from the texts and the various meanings they have found in them - which may take some students into claims that are more thematic in nature.
+For their final claim, students might pursue any of the following options, or follow a path of the teacher's or their own choosing: